espressomd/espresso/doc/sphinx/inter.rst

 :math:`\phi\simeq-1`, and :math:`A(r)\simeq 1`, so that the potential
 will be very close to the full LJ one.
-If the cutoff has been set large enough, the particle will experience the attractive part of the potential, mimiking the effective attraction induced by the bad solvent.
+If the cutoff has been set large enough, the particle will experience the attractive part of the potential, mimicking the effective attraction induced by the bad solvent.

 .. _Generic Lennard-Jones interaction: